-I know you’ve heard that before but just think of what can be done by a single person with good access to the Internet and an interest in a subject.
+I know you have heard that before but just think of what can be learned by a single person with good access to the Internet and an interest in a subject.
 For example: The subject of Free Will interests me greatly.

 Free will is the ability to choose between different possible courses of action without outside coercion.

 “Do we have Free Will or not”.
-It’s been a philosophical question predating the Greek stoics and argued over by philosophers ever since.
-What’s amazing about this question is that a single person can come to an informed conclusion and be satisfied that it is the correct one..
+It’s a philosophical question that predating the Greek stoics and has been argued over by philosophers ever since.
+What’s amazing about this question is that a single person can come to an informed conclusion and be satisfied that it is the correct.

 My decision is the best informed decision I am capable of making.
 It may change as I learn more but without the tools available I could never say this decision is informed.
 It also may be completely wrong but I can also live with that as well.